Using All The Acids But Still Breaking Out?

 Food

-However, certain foods promote acne in certain people, and identifying them is worthwhile if you are not showing progress with eliminating acnegenic ingredients or pro-inflammation tools.
+However, certain foods promote acne in certain people, and identifying them may be worthwhile if a lack of progress really bothers you.

-Dairy and refined sugar are conventional, although culprits can also include healthy foods such as soy, berries, fermented products (e.g yoghurt, sauerkraut, kefir) and biotin-rich foods (e.g. almonds, eggs, sweet potatoes, salmon).
+Dairy and refined sugar are somewhat conventional, but it can be any food, even ‘good’ ones such as soy, berries, fermented products (e.g yoghurt, sauerkraut, kefir) and biotin-rich foods (e.g. almonds, eggs, sweet potatoes, salmon).

 Like ingredients, blemish-causing acne is personal and different for different individuals.
 Eliminate one food type/group at a time for about 3-5 days, and observe how your skin is behaving.
-Of course, you still can continue to eat any ‘trigger foods’ identified.
-With this awareness, you can limit your intake if necessary.
+Of course, you can choose to not eliminate your ‘trigger foods’ after identification.

 Treating persistent acne can be a long, frustrating road.
 Many of our clients come to us initially confused about why the whole works is not improving their blemish situation, so I hope this has been helpful!